Sigríður Tómasdóttir: Activism

 She was represented legally by Sveinn Björnsson, who later became Iceland's first president.
-Tómasdóttir's efforts ultimately failed with the legal system but gained positive public attention.
+Sigríður's efforts ultimately failed with the legal system but gained positive public attention.
 The lease contracts later were canceled and the hydroelectric project was never constructed.
 Gullfoss and the surrounding area was eventually sold to the Icelandic government and was made a permanent conservation site in 1979.

 Legacy

 Sigríður died in 1957 and was buried in the Haukadalur cemetery.
 The sculptor Ríkarður Jónsson made a memorial to Tómasdóttir that stands near Gulfoss.